-Effects of the Brazilian University Context on the Entrepreneurial Intentions of Students: What Can HEIs Do Different?
+Effects of the Brazilian University Context on Students’ Entrepreneurial Intentions of Students: What Can HEIs Do Differently?

 ABSTRACT

-Understanding how universities can encourage entrepreneurship is an emerging topic.
-It is known that students learn not only with educational programs, but also with the context in which they are inserted.
-The objective of this study is to investigate the effect of the Brazilian university context on the entrepreneurial intentions of its students.
-For this, from the model of Oftedal, Iakovleva and Foss (2018)Oftedal et al. (2018), which describes the university context as a three -dimensional institutional structure, including regulatory structures (rules and regulations that support initiatives related to entrepreneurship), normative (including values and norms) shared) and cognitive (which apply to knowledge between students and teachers), data collected from 248 Brazilian students were analyzed.
-The hypotheses were tested by means of confirmatory factor analysis, using the structural equation modeling technique.
-The findings indicate that two structures of the university context, the regulatory and the normative, have been shown to impact the students ’intentionsentrepreneurial intentions.
-Contrary to previous results, the regulatory dimension has an indirect relationship.
-The cognitive dimension had no effect on entrepreneurial intentions, an important contribution of this study, in addition to the finding that Brazilian entrepreneurship sponsorship policies and programs discourage students from entrepreneurship.
+Defining how universities can encourage entrepreneurship is an emerging topic.
+Students learn not only with educational programs but also with the context in which they are inserted.
+The objective of this study is thus to investigate the effect of the Brazilian university context on the entrepreneurial intention (EI) of college students.
+Accordingly, we collected data from 248 Brazilian students and then analyzed these using the model of Oftedal et al. (2018), which describes the university context as a three -dimensional institutional construct that includes the following structures: regulatory (the rules and regulations that support initiatives related to entrepreneurship), normative (including values and norms), and shared and cognitive (the types of knowledge among students and teachers).
+Our hypotheses were tested by confirmatory factor analysis (CFA) using structural equation modeling (SEM).
+Our findings indicate that two structures in the university context, regulatory and normative, impact students’ entrepreneurial intention.
+In contrast to previous research results, we also find that while the regulatory dimension has an indirect relationship to EI, the cognitive dimension has no effect on entrepreneurial intention—an important contribution of this study.
+Moreover, we reveal how Brazilian entrepreneurship sponsorship policies and programs can actually discourage students from entrepreneurship.

-KEYWORDS: Entrepreneurial Intention; Universities; Education; Entrepreneurship; Institutional Theory.
+KEYWORDS: Entrepreneurial Intention; Universities; Education; Entrepreneurship; Institutional Theory

 1. INTRODUCTION

-Entrepreneurship is generally associated with the economic progress of a nation and has been a topic of interest to several institutions.
-Universities, encouraged by the third mission to enhance their impact on society(Gimenez, 2017)(Gimenez, 2017) and also seeking to diversify the forms of financing and ensure its sustainability(Audy, 2006)(Audy, 2006) , seek ways to encourage their students to be entrepreneurs.
-In Brazil, it is estimated that 36% of the adult population, between 18 and 64 years of age, is an entrepreneur and there is a high level of engagement with new ventures by individuals with higher education completed.(GEM, 2017)(GEM, 2017) , which is why this study was conducted in Brazil.
+Entrepreneurship is generally associated with the economic progress of a nation and has been a topic of interest in several institutions.
+Universities, encouraged by their third mission to enhance their impact on society (Gimenez, 2017) while seeking to diversify their forms of financing and ensure their sustainability (Audy, 2006) , search for ways to encourage their students to become entrepreneurs.
+In Brazil, up to 36% of the adult population between 18 and 64 years of age are entrepreneurs, and there is a high level of engagement with new ventures by individuals with a complete higher education (GEM, 2017); these are the reasons that this study was conducted in Brazil.

-The development of entrepreneurial intention (EI) is one of the first steps towards the establishment of new businesses(Hessels, Grilo, Thurik, & van der Zwan, 2011)(Hessels et al., 2011) .
-The literature in the field of entrepreneurship presents an important theoretical framework that correlates EI and entrepreneurial education(Liñán & Fayolle, 2015)(Liñán and Fayolle, 2015) .
-In the bibliometric study conducted by Liñán and Fayolle (2015)Liñán and Fayolle (2015), the main drivers of entrepreneurial intention were identified.
-Most are personality traits, such as risk propensity, ambiguity tolerance and internal locus of control.
-In addition, gender, family history and professional experience have also shown an impact on entrepreneurial intention.
+The development of entrepreneurial intention (EI) is one of the first steps toward the establishment of a new business (Hessels et al., 2011) .
+The literature in the field of entrepreneurship has presented an important theoretical framework that correlates EI with entrepreneurial education (Liñán and Fayolle, 2015) .
+In the bibliometric study conducted by Liñán and Fayolle (2015), the main drivers of entrepreneurial intention are identified.
+Most of these are personality traits, such as risk propensity, ambiguity tolerance and internal locus of control.
+In addition, gender, family history and professional experience have also been shown to have an impact on entrepreneurial intention.

-However, personal and behavioral factors alone are not sufficient to explain entrepreneurial behavior, since individuals can be influenced by the socio -cultural environments in which they are inserted.(Oftedal, Iakovleva, & Foss, 2018)(Oftedal et al., 2018).
-Specifically in the university environment, there are already studies on the effectiveness of entrepreneurial education(Ceresia, 2018)(Ceresia, 2018) and the inclusion of activities and disciplines with this theme within universities is growing in Brazil.
+However, personal and behavioral factors alone are not sufficient to explain entrepreneurial behavior, since individuals can be influenced by the sociocultural environments in which they are inserted (Oftedal et al., 2018).
+Specifically, in the university environment, there are existing studies on the effectiveness of entrepreneurial education (Ceresia, 2018), and the inclusion of activities and disciplines within this theme concerning universities is increasing in Brazil.